Psyllium Husk – How To Use On Keto Low Carb Diet?

 3. Yogurt “Topping”

 You can turn psyllium husk powder into a quick low carb high fiber meal or snack.
 Simply add one teaspoon of psyllium husk powder to a low carb greek yogurt for a quick breakfast or a snack.
 However, you should stir the psyllium husk into the yogurt instead of just sprinkling it on top.

 This concludes how to use psyllium husk on a keto low carb diet.
 Keep in mind that both psyllium husk and psyllium husk powder are sold.
 However, they are not the same when measured.
 A teaspoon of the powder is more than a teaspoon of the husk.
 Then too, psyllium husk is a bit larger and rougher than psyllium powder.

 That is all for now!
+Please check out our online keto store for the latest keto snack ideas.
 If you are still thinking, “Psyllium Husk, How to Use It?” just leave your comment or question below.